Skip to content

 • Visual processing and integration

-This includes goals like reading ease for children, improved stamina for college and graduate students, reduced eye strain for professionals, and clearer stability or comfort for older adults.
+This includes goals like making reading easier for children and helping college and graduate students read for longer.
+It can reduce eye strain for professionals, and make reading feel clearer and more comfortable for older adults.

 Neuro‑visual therapy is not a self‑directed program of generic eye exercises.
-Unlike programs marketed online, optometric neuro‑visual therapy is:
+Unlike programs marketed online, optometric neuro‑visual therapy at our eye care center is:

 • Optometrist‑supervised